HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sc-08-1/index.md

 TODO: Seek inherited text

-OPS utilizes TLS connections for traffic passing between components and end user traffic and any interconnecting systems TODO: Check for standardized text
+OPS utilizes TLS connections for traffic passing between components and end user traffic and any interconnecting systems

+TODO: Check for standardized text

 ### Control Origination

-Hybrid inheritance with IaaS provider and OPS
+Hybrid inheritance with IaaS provider, OPS, and ACF/OCIO

 ### Related Content

 Reference: HHS Standard for Encryption of Computing Devices and Information